gh-viewer/book/adding-authentication.md

 First, let's setup a server implementing [GitHub's OAuth flow](https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/about-authorization-options-for-oauth-apps/#web-application-flow).
 If you haven't done it already, you'll need to [register your app on GitHub](https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/registering-oauth-apps/).
 This flow can be implemented by any HTTP server using your language and framework of choice, but in this guide we'll use JavaScript with node.

 The authentication server implementation is open-source, [available in this repository](https://github.com/PaulLeCam/gh-viewer-server).
-If you want to set it up quickly, you can [deploy it to Heroku using this link](https://heroku.com/deploy?template=https://github.com/PaulLeCam/gh-viewer-server), the free plan is enough to support our use case.

 Here is the server code:

 ```js
 const got = require('got')